There is a problem with the way most news organisations report Facebook. It’s something no-one ever talks about.

 Never mind that Facebook is responsible for the mess those media companies are in.

-The second problem with the way the media covers Facebook is that most media organisations see it as a technology company.
+A third problem with the way the media covers Facebook is that most media organisations see it as a technology company.
 They usually assign specialist technology writers to cover it.
-A lot of the time, they relegate coverage to their technology ghetto pages.
+A lot of the time, they relegate coverage to technology pages.

 And, let’s be honest here, most of the time they do not give reporters the time or resources needed to unpick the story behind the story.
 After all most stories about Facebook don’t seem worth much more than the once-over-lightly treatment.